Free-Object-Hub/.github/profile/README.md

 - Server costs $80/year
 - Stable 75 FPS on mid-2000s hardware (Athlon 64 X2 3600+, GeForce 8600GT, 75hz 5:4 display, Windows 10 + latest Firefox)
 - ~1 API request per action (site navigation, search/profile actions)
-- 900 bytes - 4500 Kbytes per API request
+- 900 bytes - 4500 bytes per API request

 ## Philosophy
 All code that we can publish - we publish in the public domain, as a tribute to Terry Davis, do whatever you want with it